 The Food and Beverage Industries Use Beech Chips

 The smoke of beech chips exudes a nutty flavor which is milder than hickory or mesquite.
-The seafood industry uses it for smoking purposes, particularly salmon.
-It is also effective on other foods like chicken and pork.
+The seafood industry uses it for smoking purposes, particularly salmon, and it is also effective on other foods like chicken and pork.

 A notable use of beech chips is in the process of brewing beer.
 There is a particular stage of beer brewing called “lagering.”
-During this process, distillers add beechwood chips to fermentation tanks to preserve yeast cells.
+Distillers add beechwood chips to fermentation tanks to preserve yeast cells during this process.

 German beer brewers burn beech chips and logs to produce smoked beer.
-They also burn beech logs for drying the malt that they add to their beer.
+They also burn beech logs to dry the malt they add to their beer.

 Beech Wood as a Fuel